-This myth has many believing that when you make an investment, you have about the same chances of turning a profit as you do in a game of blackjack, poker, or any other form of gambling.
+This myth has many believing that when you become active on Wall Street, you have about the same chances of turning a profit as you do in a game of blackjack, poker, or any other form of gambling.

 But the “investing is like gambling” myth couldn’t be farther from the truth.
 When gambling, the house always has the advantage.
-When investing, the educated investor is the one with the leg up on the market.
+When investing, the educated investor is the one with the leg up in financial markets.

 Why Is This Myth Around?

-The “investing is like gambling” myth was born from the fear of loss — one of two emotions that are important to keep in check when investing.
+The “investing is like gambling” myth was born from the fear of loss — one of two emotions you should keep in check when investing.
 The idea behind the myth is that you can lose money in the market just like you can lose money at a game of poker — that success or failure mostly boils down to luck.

-Whether playing a game of poker or making an investment, you will have to shell out at least a few bucks to get started.
-You have to put some money on the line in order to participate.
+Whether playing a game of poker or making an investment, you have to put some money on the line in order to participate.
 If you make the wrong moves in the market, these moves will lead to losses.
 In some cases, the loss of your entire investment can happen.
 Of course, the same goes for a game of poker.

-With these similarities in mind, many people seem to have made a connection between investing and gambling.
+With these similarities in mind, many people have made a connection between investing and gambling.

 Why Investing Is Nothing Like Gambling

-Although money must be risked and can be lost both in a game of poker and in the stock market, there is one critical difference between the two.
+Although money must be risked and can be lost both in a game of poker and in the stock market, there is one major difference between the two.